pauldambra/blog_source/_posts/2021-07-21-tech-debts.md

 ### And you should switch between those two modes

 Sometimes you start what you think is a quick task.
 And discover it isn't.
-You should stop, write ti down and treat it as a separate piece of work.
+You should stop, write it down and treat it as a separate piece of work.

 # The four things we call technical debt